 We promote the ‘Headstart’ taster course scheme for students considering entering science or engineering degree programs.
 We encourage students to enter for the British Physics Olympiad (BPhO).
 The examination-based competition has a dual purpose: to challenge and reward the best physicists in British schools and to select the UK Physics Team for competition at international level.

-Tim Mills, Head of Physics
+Tim Mills, Head of Department

 Tim has been head of department for the last ten years and has developed his role in the college to that of Director of Studies .
-He has also been Head of the GCSE programme in the College and an examinations officer in a previous post.
+He has also been Head of the GCSE and International programme in the College and an examinations officer in a previous post.
 He teaches on the GCSE, AS, A2, A1 Physics Courses and has been an A level Physics Examiner.

-Neal studied at Balliol college Oxford and moved to London after graduating, working first for another sixth form college, eventually as Director of Studies, and then joined the Tuition Centre as its first Physics teacher and Director of Studies.
+Neal studied at Balliol College, Oxford and moved to London after graduating, working first for another sixth form college, eventually as Director of Studies, and then joined the Tuition Centre as its first Physics teacher and Director of Studies.
 He wrote the Penguin revision textbook Masterstudies in A level Physics and continues to enjoy teaching A level students as well as organising college timetables and management.

 Before joining the teaching profession, Paul Conyers worked in aerospace and the computing industry and then the City for several decades mostly in the fields of quantitative finance and risk management.
-He trained at the Institute of Education and worked at several schools on London, before joining Brampton College.
+He trained at the Institute of Education and worked at several schools in London, before joining Brampton College.
 Paul holds degrees in Physics, Mathematics and Computing.